Skip to main content

 Clinical Locations

-• Jessica M. Donigan, MD, is an assistant professor in the Department of Dermatology at the University of Utah School of Medicine.
-Dr. Donigan specializes in Mohs micrographic surgery (a microscopic technique that allows skin cancers to be removed with very narrow margins with the highest cure rate) and reconstruction following skin cancer surgery.
-In addition to Mohs surgery, Dr. Donigan's clinical interests include cutaneous lymphoma and medical dermatology.
-Her research interests include pain management following dermatologic procedures, and cutaneous malignancies including melanoma, keratinocyte carcinomas (basal cell carcinoma, squamous cell carcinoma), and lymphoma.
-She is board certified in Dermatology and Micrographic Dermatologic Surgery, and completed a fellowship in Mohs micrographic surgery and dermatologic oncology.
-She is a fellow of the American Academy of Dermatology as well as an Associate Member of the American College of Mohs Surgery.
+Jessica M. Donigan, MD is an assistant professor in the Department of Dermatology at the University of Utah School of Medicine.
+Dr. Donigan specializes in Mohs micrographic surgery (a microscopic technique that allows skin cancers to be removed with very narrow margins with the highest cure rate), reconstruction following skin cancer surgery, and dermatologic surgery for benign conditions such as cysts and lipomas.
+In addition to dermatologic surgery, Dr. Donigan's clinical interests include the care of high-risk skin cancer patients.

 Board Certification